Marlon van der Sander

-Marlon Ricardo van der Sander (born 2 October 1961) is a Dutch former professional footballer.
+Marlon Ricardo van der Sander (born 2 October 1961) is a Dutch former professional footballer who played as a defender.

 Career

 Having played for South China, van der Sander signed for Hong Kong First Division side Golden in August 1994.

 While in Hong Kong, he also was selected in a Hong Kong League XI team, composed of Hong Kong First Division League players in exhibition matches.
-On 26 May 1996, he played for Hong Kong XI against England in a 0-1 loss for Hong Kong XI.
+On 26 May 1996, he played for Hong Kong XI against England in a 1–0 loss for Hong Kong XI.